genesiscommunitysuccess/docs/docs/05_reference/02_developer/05_api/01_database/01_overview.md

 ---

-The genesis database plays a large part in the platform.
+The Genesis database plays a large part in the platform.
 This is the documentation for it.
 It is broken down into these constituent parts:

 ## Database Concepts